Huulamnguyen/can-cook/readme.md

 - Get a estimated cost for a recipe.

 ## User Demographics
-- People who is looking for recipes that they love.
+- People who are looking for recipes.
 - Cooking learner.
 - Food lover.
 ## Database Schema